AnuSindhura/ToDo-App/README.md

 ToDoList application is to manage task list for different users.
-They can create new tasks , give a title and select project .
-They can edit their task and even remove the tasks.They can save and quit the tasks whene ever neeeded.
+The users can create a new tasks, give a title and select project .
+The users can see the Task list, so that they can edit,remove,save and quit the tasks when ever needed.